 - Avoid the set and forget.
 Use trusted sources for positive content and keep track of updates to social media apps.
 The more informed you are, the better you can monitor changes to notifications and settings, particularly when updates may make apps go back to default settings.
 Privacy settings are particularly important and teenagers will need your help with turning off location settings, setting profiles to private, or turning off chat functions.

 - Avoid confiscating digital devices as a consequence for poor behaviour.
 Devices are a method of social connection for your teenager.
 If you take their device away due to their poor behaviour, this will cause your teenager to fear losing social connections and discourage them from sharing problems with you (for fear of reprisal).
 This is not helpful for your relationship with them.

 - Instead, think of another consequence such as restorative justice, ‘I would like you to call X and apologise in person (and online) for what you said online last night’ or, ‘this week I have increased your chores for you to earn your normal time online – if you do not complete the chores you will not get that time online’ (so make the consequence and outcome achievable).

 - Avoid ‘sharenting’ which refers to parents over-sharing on social media themselves.
 This is not good role modelling and can cause conflict in your relationship with your teenager who may not want you to share personal moments.
-If you instead have a conversation with each other, this will help your relationship with the added benefit of helping them learn how to make good decisions about what they post as well.
+Instead have a conversation with your child, this will help your relationship with the added benefit of helping them learn how to make good decisions about what they post as well.

 Other useful information can be found on the following sites: